garyfleming/apis-for-decades/apis.md

 making changing it a pain.
 When they do replace it, they want it to be easier in the future.
 They wanted to create an API that would last a long time

 ---

-# Network APIs vs Interface APIs

-^ Define each.
-Mostly I'll be talking about the former.
-A lot of what I say applies to both, but I'm going to assume we're talking about exposing systems over a network.

----